(Issue)

 alpha

-is undefined, letalpha
+is null, letalpha

 be1